DavidNikiforov/DavidNikiforov/README.md

 # Hi there, I’m David!
-## I am studying Information technology in industry at the Technical University of Sofia.
+## I am studying Information technology in the industry at the Technical University of Sofia.
 - Currently learning Java.
 - Reach me: david.nikiforov@abv.bg